-Digitalisation of not only sales, but also packaging, is a global trend.
+The digitalisation of not only sales but also the packaging is a global trend.
 This has particularly taken off in Asia, where brands are incorporating ways in which products and services can become more personalised to the consumer.
 However, one of the biggest challenges is scaling this in a way that doesn’t affect cost or quality.

 2 – Sustainability

 Despite certain parts of the region having a reputation for low-cost, high-turnover goods, the environmentally aware consumer is no longer a niche, but a part of mainstream culture.
 In order to build a positive brand image, companies have an increasing responsibility to think about the ethics of their packaging in terms of material, reusability, quantity and carbon footprint.

 If you can find unique ways to make your product more environmentally conscious, now is the time to do it.
 We’ve developed our True Bio Bags, especially for this purpose.

 The world has moved away from purchases simply being about a transaction – consumers want something more than just a product.
 Relationship marketing is king, and your packaging should work in tandem with your advertising to tell your story.